HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 But what happens if you have a `Set-Cookie` on a response?
 According to [RFC 7234 Section 8](https://tools.ietf.org/html/rfc7234#section-8), the presence of a `Set-Cookie` response header does not inhibit caching.
 This means that a cached entry might contain a `Set-Cookie` response header.
 The RFC goes on to recommend that you should configure appropriate `Cache-Control` headers to control how responses are cached.

-Since we have primarily been talking about browser caching, you may think this isn't a big issue - the `Set-Cookie` response headers that were sent by the server to me in responses to my requests clearly contain my cookies, so there's no problem if my browser caches them.
+Since we have primarily been talking about browser caching, you may think this isn't a big issue—the `Set-Cookie` response headers that were sent by the server to me in responses to my requests clearly contain my cookies, so there's no problem if my browser caches them.
 However, if there is a CDN between myself and the server, the server must indicate to the CDN that the response should not be cached in the CDN itself, so that the response meant for me is not cached and then served (including my `Set-Cookie` headers!) to other users.

 For example, if a login cookie or a session cookie is present in a CDN's cached object, then that cookie could potentially be reused by another client.
 The primary way to avoid this is for the server to send the `Cache-Control: private` directive, which tells the CDN not to cache the response, because it may only be cached by the client browser.